jxwleong/altera-de1-processor/README.md

 In electronics, register is made out of flip-flop to store larger size data.
 This is because flip-flop can only stored one bit of data.
 However, the data stored in the flip-flop will be erased as soon as the power goes off.
 For this processor, D flip-flop is used because of the simplicity of the design.
 Figure below shows the RTL view of the 8-bit register made of eight D flip-flop.
 This register is then used for instruction register, data register (accumulator) and program counter (5-bit).
 The verilog code for this module can be found [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/DFF_reg.v).
 ![RTL view of D register](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Quartus%20II%20Images/Quartus_RTL_DReg.png)
-Figure x.
+Figure 9.
 RLT view of D register.

 <br/>